MaaikeG/Plant/Readme.md

 ## Installation

-1. Download the zip and extract it
+First download the zip or clone the project to your machine.

+### 1. Setting up the NodeRed server

-2. Run `npm install` in /NodeRedPlantNurse
+1. Run `npm install` in /NodeRedPlantNurse
-3. To Run the NodeRed server, run `npm run dev`
+2. To Run the NodeRed server, run `npm run dev`

+### 2. Adding credentials for your MQTT server

+1. Copy src/CredentialsExample.h and rename the copy to Credentials.h
+2. Fill in your server details in Credentials.h
+3. You can now upload the project to your device.​

 ## Pin mapping